 Faculty- Using the Alternative Testing Module in AIM

-- Completing the Alternative Testing Agreement Form
+- Filling out an Alternative Testing Agreement Form

-- Viewing and Updating an Alternative Testing Agreement Form
+- Modify an Alternative Testing Agreement Form

-- Copying an Alternative Testing Agreement Form
+- Copy an Alternative Testing Agreement Form to another course

-Completing the Alternative Testing Agreement Form
+Filling out an Alternative Testing Agreement Form

 Instructors need to complete one Testing Agreement for each course/section.
 If they are teaching multiple sections, they can copy the agreement to multiple courses within the AIM Instructor Portal.
 Please fill out the form at the start of the semester.

-Instructions to Complete Alternative Testing Agreement
+Instructions to Filing out an Alternative Testing Agreement

 - Log in to AIM

-- Click Continue to “Specify Alternative Testing Agreement”
+- Click Alternative Testing

-Viewing and Updating an Alternative Testing Agreement Form
+Modify an Alternative Testing Agreement Form

-Instructions to Update an Alternative Testing Agreement
+Instructions to Modify an Alternative Testing Agreement Form

 - Log in to AIM